 - · Wizards for creation of

 - · a jBPM project

 - a BPMN2 process

 - jBPM Perspective (showing the most commonly used views in a predefined layout)

+- Kie Navigator View for managing Kie Server installations and projects

 18.1.1.
 Installation

 The jBPM installer is capable of downloading and installing an Eclipse installation, including the Drools and jBPM Eclipse plugin (with a full jBPM runtime preconfigured) and the Eclipse BPMN2 Modeler.